jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-documentation-updates-for-gcp-migration.md

 5. Update all code examples to use GCP services instead of Supabase

 ## Current Status
-We've already updated the core documentation files in `ai_docs/core/` to reflect the migration to GCP.
-However, many other documentation files still contain references to Supabase and need to be updated.
+We've made significant progress in updating documentation to reflect our migration from Supabase to Google Cloud Platform (GCP).
+Multiple files have been updated with Firebase/GCP references, but there are still approximately 15 references to Supabase remaining in the documentation.

-## Required Updates
+## Completed Updates

-### Core Documentation (Completed)
+### Core Documentation
 - [x] Update GLOSSARY.md to add GCP entry
 - [x] Update GETTING_STARTED.md to reflect GCP prerequisites and setup
 - [x] Update OVERVIEW.md to reflect GCP in technology stack